tsrirama/palindrome/README.txt

 How to Run

-- Please run the Main class com.example.demo.MyPalindromeApp to start the spring boot application
+- Please run the Main class com.srirama.palindrome.MyPalindromeApp to start the spring boot application

 Send a Request